 Mexican Sand Perch, Diplectrum macropoma

-The Mexican Sand Perch has an elongated body with an overall pale cooper to light brown coloration with a white belly, and a series of characteristic markings including two rows of thin dark bars on the sides, a large dark spot at the base of the tail, a series of faint yellow bars under the eyes and a purple spot on the gill covers.
-The head has a narrow bony cheek spur (preoperculum) with eight to thirteen long spines (as pictured below), whose shape is a key to identification.
-All of the fins are clear with the exception that the upper portion of the caudal fin and the pectoral fins are yellow.
-The anal fin has a very narrow yellow stripe near the edge and the caudal fin has three yellow stripes.
-The dorsal fin has a continuous yellow stripe running its length and a row of spots near the perimeter which are faint in the spiny portion and prominent in the rayous portion.
-A key to identification is that dorsal spines one to four increase proportionally stepwise in length.
+The Mexican Sand Perches have elongated bodies with an overall pale cooper to light brown coloration, a white belly, a series of characteristic markings including two rows of thin dark bars on their sides, a large dark spot at the base of their tail, a series of faint yellow bars under their eyes and a purple spot on their gill covers.
+Their head has a narrow bony cheek spur (preopercle) with eight to thirteen long spines (pictured below); the shape of their head is a key to identification.
+All their fins are transparent with the exception of the upper portions of their caudal fin and their pectoral fins, which are yellow.
+Their anal fin has a very narrow yellow stripe near the edge and their caudal fin has three yellow stripes.
+Their dorsal fin has a continuous yellow stripe running along its length and a row of spots near the perimeter; these spots are faint in the spiny portion and prominent in the rayed portion of the dorsal fin.
+A key to identification is dorsal spines one to four, which increase proportionally and stepwise in length.

 The Mexican Sand Perches are found over sandy bottoms at depths between 30 and 400 feet.
 They reach a maximum length of 29 cm (11.3 inches), as documented by a fish that we caught.
 In Mexican waters they are found from Magdalena Bay south along the Pacific side of Baja, throughout the Sea of Cortez, and along the coastal mainland south to Guatemala.
 They are a small and rare deep water species and very little is known about their behavioral patterns.